NERSC/train/tapia-workshop-2017/hack-a-kernel/README-rules.md

-# CSGF HPC Day - Optimization Challenge on Cori (Hackathon)
+# Tapia 2017 - Optimization Challenge on Cori (Hackathon)

 We recommend working in teams of 2-3 people